Surrey Food Bank warehouse and community support

 Our History

-In 1981, in response to a downturn in the economy, a coalition of churches opened a food cupboard in Surrey.
-Two years later, in June 1983, the Surrey Food Bank Society was formed and opened in a dilapidated building on King George Highway.
-The location and the Society itself were deemed to be temporary measures until the economy turned around and people could get back on their feet.
+In 1981, a coalition of churches opened a food cupboard in Surrey in response to an economic downturn.
+Two years later, the Surrey Food Bank Society was formed and opened in a small building on King George Highway.

-What began as a temporary solution to a temporary problem has grown to a 23,000 square foot facility in Newton, three community depots, a fleet of five vehicles, three lift trucks, more than 200 active volunteers and a core staff of fifteen.
+What began as a temporary solution has grown into a 23,000 square foot facility in Newton, three community depots, a fleet of vehicles, hundreds of volunteers, and a dedicated staff team.

-The Surrey Food Bank currently distributes food to approximately 1200 families each week and has expanded its reach by providing food and household items to the schools, shelters, missions and transition houses who are serving vulnerable populations.
+Today, the Surrey Food Bank distributes food to approximately 1,200 families each week and supports schools, shelters, missions, and transition houses serving vulnerable populations.

 Things to Know

-The Surrey Food Bank Society is run by an elected, volunteer Board of Directors.
-The Board oversees the Executive Director, staff and volunteers who manage the day-to-day operation of the food bank.
+The Surrey Food Bank Society is governed by an elected, volunteer Board of Directors, who oversee the Executive Director, staff, and volunteers.

 The Surrey Food Bank is a member of Food Banks Canada and abides by their Code of Ethics.